-[""Livestock grazing" means the raising or feeding of livestock by grazing or pasturing.
+["Livestock Grazing.
+The raising or feeding of livestock by grazing or pasturing.
 Not included are feedlots or the raising and keeping of swine.]
-"Animal raising" means raising, feeding, and keeping cattle, horses, goats, poultry, birds, rabbits, and swine, primarily in unconfined outdoor areas where they are free to roam or graze.
+Animal Raising.
+Raising, feeding, and keeping cattle, horses, goats, poultry, birds, rabbits, and swine, primarily in unconfined outdoor areas where they are free to roam or graze.
 Animals may be kept indoors overnight.
 The term does not include feedlots.
 The term may include boarding and care of domestic animals."

-["Livestock Production, Major or Minor.
-"Major livestock production" means and includes agricultural establishments primarily engaged in commercial livestock keeping or feeding as a principal land use that, because of operational characteristics, may generate dust, odors, pollutants or visual impacts that could adversely affect adjacent properties.
-These include piggeries, dairies, dairy and beef cattle feedlots, chicken, turkey and other poultry farms.
-"Minor livestock production" means commercial small animal operations as a principal land use, such as rabbit farms, apiaries or aviaries.]
-"Animal raising, confined" means raising and feeding cattle, horses, goats, poultry, birds, rabbits, and swine primarily in confined indoor or outdoor areas, such as pens, stalls, or cages.
+["Livestock Production, Major.
+Agricultural establishments primarily engaged in commercial livestock keeping or feeding as a principal land use that, because of operational characteristics, may generate dust, odors, pollutants, or visual impacts that could adversely affect adjacent properties.
+These include piggeries, dairies, dairy and beef cattle feedlots, and chicken, turkey, and other poultry farms.

+Livestock Production, Minor.
+Commercial small animal operations as a principal land use, such as rabbit farms, apiaries, or aviaries.]
+Animal Raising, Confined.
+Raising and feeding cattle, horses, goats, poultry, birds, rabbits, and swine primarily in confined indoor or outdoor areas, such as pens, stalls, or cages.
 The term includes feedlots, defined as any animal feeding operation that congregates animals, feed, manure and urine, dead animals, and production operations on a small land area.

 Feed is brought to the animals rather than the animals grazing or otherwise seeking feed in pastures, fields, or on rangeland."

-[""Agribusiness activities" means accessory uses conducted on the same site where agricultural products are cultivated or raised.
-Included are transportation facilities used to provide for tours of the agricultural parcel.]
-"Agritourism" means accessory agricultural-related tourism for recreational or educational purposes on zoning lots primarily used for ongoing crop production or livestock keeping.
+["Agribusiness Activities.
+Accessory uses conducted on the same site where agricultural products are cultivated or raised; including transportation facilities used to provide for tours of the agricultural parcel.]
+Agritourism.
+Accessory agricultural-related tourism for recreational or educational purposes on zoning lots primarily used for ongoing crop production or livestock keeping.
 Agricultural-related tourism activities include kayaking, hiking, mountain biking, boating, horseback riding, ziplining, and picnicking.
 Limited destination events, such as weddings, are included in this definition."

-""Aquaculture" means the [production of aquatic plant and animal life for food and fiber within ponds and other] cultivating and raising of aquatic plants such as limu, wetland taro, kelp or algae, or aquatic animals such as fish or shellfish in controlled natural or artificial bodies of water."
+"Aquaculture.
+The [production of aquatic plant and animal life for food and fiber within ponds and other] cultivating and raising of aquatic plants such as limu, wetland taro, kelp or algae, or aquatic animals such as fish or shellfish in controlled natural or artificial bodies of water."

-""Base [yards"] vard" means [the principal facility for establishments which provide their services off-site, but where a site is needed for the consolidation and integration of various support functions, and where the parking of company vehicles is a prominent if not principal activity.
+"Base [Yards.]
+Yard.
+[The principal facility for establishments which provide their services off-site, but where a site is needed for the consolidation and integration of various support functions, and where the parking of company vehicles is a prominent if not principal activity.
 Typical base yards include a construction company's facility or a bus yard.
-Base yards may include, but are not limited to, the following:
+Base yards may include but are not limited to the following:

-- (1) Business office, provided administrative and executive functions are clearly accessory and incidental to the overall operation of the facility on the same zoning lot. - (2) Storage, cleaning and repair of materials, vehicles and equipment used by the establishment. - (3) Vehicle dispatch. - (4) Personnel-related support facilities (e.g., locker and shower rooms, kitchen or cafeteria, lounge).] outside storage, parking, cleaning, and incidental repair and maintenance of vehicles and associated equipment.
+- (1) Business office; provided administrative and executive functions are clearly accessory and incidental to the overall operation of the facility on the same zoning lot; - (2) Storage, cleaning, and repair of materials, vehicles, and equipment used by the establishment; - (3) Vehicle dispatch; and - (4) Personnel-related support facilities (e.g., locker and shower rooms, kitchen or cafeteria, lounge).]
+Outside storage, parking, cleaning, and incidental repair and maintenance of vehicles and associated equipment.